AI powered automation

 Optical Character Recognition (OCR) and Document Processing

-OCR underpins modern data entry automation by converting paper documents into machine-readable digital formats, including tasks such as extracting data from PDFs.
+Optical Character Recognition (OCR)—technology that converts written or printed text into machine-readable digital formats—underpins modern data entry automation, including tasks such as extracting data from PDFs.
 It has advanced to the point where it can reliably handle a variety of document types.
 Banks rely on OCR for rapid check and form processing, and healthcare providers use it to digitize patient records for instant accessibility.

 It can process everything from handwritten forms to structured documents like invoices and receipts, extracting relevant information automatically and organizing it into standardized formats, especially when used in conjunction with AI data connectors.